stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-sausage-pasta.md

 ## Weeknight Pasta with Depth

-The sausage does most of the flavor work here.
-Browning it well builds the base for the sauce, and the cream softens the tomato without turning the dish heavy.
+Sausage pasta is useful because the sausage brings seasoning, fat, and savory depth quickly.
+A little tomato, pasta water, and cheese can turn it into a sauce that feels like it cooked longer than it did.

+## Tips and Variations

+- Brown the sausage well before building the sauce.
-Use a pasta shape with ridges or tubes so the sauce and sausage cling to it.
+- Save pasta water so the sauce can cling to the noodles.

-## Serving Ideas
+- Add spinach, kale, mushrooms, peas, roasted peppers, or broccoli rabe.
+- Use spicy sausage if you want heat.

-Serve with garlic bread, a green salad, roasted vegetables, or sauteed broccolini.
+- Serve with a green salad and extra parmesan.
-It is hearty enough as a main dish but simple enough for a weeknight.

-## Variations

-Use spicy sausage for more heat or chicken sausage for a lighter version.
-Kale, arugula, or chopped broccoli can replace the spinach.

-For a brighter finish, add lemon zest or a splash of pasta water with a squeeze of lemon right before serving.